Best Manhwa 2023

 Second Life Ranker is a top-tier revenge manhwa.
 You can announce this in webtoon forums, and almost everyone will nod, agree, and gush about it.

-It’s a story about Yeon-woo, who inherits a hidden diary from his dead twin brother.
-And any journal that starts with “By the time you hear this, I guess I will be already dead….” is an ominous one.
+It’s a tale about Yeon-woo, who receives a secret diary from his deceased sibling.
+And any notebook that begins with “When you listen to this, I suppose I will already be deceased….” is a foreboding one.

 The memoir details the mystical experiences of his twin brother Jeong-woo as a ‘ranker’ in the Obelisk or the Tower of the Sun God.
 In this mystical place, dimensions and universes intersect.

-Second Life Ranker is not just a top-tier revenge manhwa.
-It’s much more than that; it’s a thriller that will silently drive you off your seat.
+Second Life Ranker is not just a great revenge story.
+It’s also a thrilling tale that will keep you at the edge of your seat.

 Of course, it’s not without flaws; SLR starts as a run-of-the-mill, somewhat slow-paced manhwa about an overpowered MC.